How Much Repair Work Can You Handle?

 The first thing you notice is that the bottom left drop pull is missing.
 I have the pull itself but not the backplate.
-I could spend the time searching for an identical replacement, but I’ll probably have better luck buying a whole new set of hardware and saving the originals for another project.
+I could spend the time searching for an identical replacement, but I’ll probably have better luck buying period-specific hardware.

 The buckling veneer continues along the bottom drawer and it’s missing a piece of trim.

-The veneer will be removed and as far as the trim goes, I could make a replacement piece or simply leave it as-is.
-Again, once paint is on the piece, you’ll hardly notice a piece is missing.
-It’s only obvious right now because the color of the wood is much lighter where the trim once was.
+The veneer will be removed and as far as the trim goes, I’m going to leave it alone.
+Again, once paint is on the piece, you’ll hardly notice anything is missing.
+It’s only obvious right now because the color of the wood is much lighter where the trim was.

-On the inside, the drawers were lined with a vintage wallpaper that will need to be removed.
+On the inside, the drawers were lined with a vintage wallpaper that needs to be removed.

 I started to pull some of the wallpaper off and it shouldn’t be a huge project.
 I may need to spend some time removing stubborn spots, but the majority of the paper peeled right up.